calblueprint/docs/phabricator/setup/README.md

 	$ cd /path/to/project_homeless_connect

 At this point, I'm assuming that your PL has already configured your project correctly.
-Just in case, `git pull` the latest changes from master and run `cat .arcconfig`.
-This should output a JSON configuration file.
-If you don't see any output at this point, then your PL may not have configured your project for Phabricator yet!
-Please bring this up with them.
+Just in case, checkout to master, `git pull` the latest changes, and run `cat .arcconfig`. **This should output a JSON configuration file.** If you see a blank output or an error, _then your PL may not have configured your project for Phabricator yet_!
+Please bring this up with them or me (@aleks).

 Assuming everything is correctly configured, from the root of your repository, run the following: